The latest version of Typora already supports normal HTML tags.

 content.

-Same with <video>
+As with with <video>

-, you could use <audio>
+, you can use the <audio>

-tag to embed an audio:
+tag to embed an audio file:

 <audio src="xxx.mp3" />